-Research from around the world has informed us that the primary precipator of a traumatic birth experience is a breakdown in the relationship between the birthing client and her care providers.
+Research from around the world has informed us that the primary influence in a traumatic birth experience is a breakdown in the relationship between the birthing client and her care providers.
 She felt abandoned, abused, violated, manipulated, and unsupported.
-When a new parent has been traumatised by their birth experience, they are grappling with profound effects that impact their wellbeing.
+When a new parent has been traumatised by their birth experience, they are grappling with profound effects that impact their well-being.
 In some situations, these new parents have just enough energy left to register a complaint.
 However, since this is a global issue, these individual complaints are not changing entrenched systems of hierarchical power and unbalanced dynamics between clients and clinicians.

 Birth Trauma Ontario serves as an advocate for birthing families and professionals that are working for systemic change.
 We serve to elevate the voices of parents when they are unable to have their voices heard.
 We act to bring awareness to this global health crisis by giving a platform for parents to share their experiences and to offer resources for parents and professionals to better understand the causes and the solutions for birth trauma.